wizardishungry/jonwillia.ms/_posts/2022-03-09-isolating-problematic-cgo-code.md

     * This had the disadvantage of disk i/o, and could leave files around when the program crashed.
     * `goav` would not wait for the rest of the data to download once the end of a partially downloaded file was reached.
 2. A path to a temporary [FIFO](https://en.wikipedia.org/wiki/Named_pipe).
+	* This allows forward progress on a partially downloaded file.
     * Same problems as temporary files and a bit complex.
 3. Passing http `Body()` - an instance of the [`io.ReadCloser`](https://pkg.go.dev/io#ReadCloser) interface.
     * It wasn't obvious to me how to call `goav` on data already in memory.